|

 the process of application for a Schengen visa?

-The Common Consular Instructions provide that the
+The Common Consular Instructions provide that the consulate

-of visa requested from the Consulate, the Schengen State to which the
+from the Consulate, the Schengen State to which the consulate belongs and the

-The main reason for stamping the passport is to inform other consulates that
+The main reason for stamping the passport is to inform other consulates that a

-a visa application has already been submitted, to avoid successive visa
+visa application has already been submitted, to avoid successive visa

 applications in different consulates.